In an agile testing environment, both developers and testers are involved in the software development life cycle from beginning to end.

 The Agile testing environment creates strength in numbers.
 It aligns the talents and vision of your entire team to ensure the promise of your product becomes a market reality.

 Every stakeholder in your software development life cycle is involved from beginning to end.
 You can maintain an end-user focus through the development and analysis of daily builds using a cyclical, continuous integration model.
+The core of the Agile environment is the relationship between developers and testers.
+Each plays a vital role in what has traditionally been the other's exclusive domain.
+Developers participate in automated unit testing, for example, while testers are involved right from the initial sprint planning.

 Since the advent of the Agile method more than a decade ago, many have come to assume that the advantages of iterative development are available only through face-to-face conversation within the same room.